-Done with the annual spring cleaning but still looking for ways to improve the home?
-Well, here you have it: 10 smart devices to begin with.
+Looking for ways to improve the home?
+Well, here you have it: 13 smart devices to begin with.
 Yes, old houses can learn new tricks, too

 The idea of a smart home is not simply introducing tech for tech’s sake, but instead, finding a better way to do things with fewer steps or devices.
 To get you started, here are some suggestions for making your home smarter after the annual KonMari purge.